uclahs-cds/package-moPepGen/docs/README.md

 pip install .
 ```

-Use the command below to start a development server and open http://127.0.0.1:8000/ to see the change in real time.
+Use the command below to start a development server and open http://127.0.0.1:8000/ to see the changes in real time.

 ```bash
 mkdocs serve